-We should be extra cautious when consuming seaweed.
+We should be extra cautious when consuming seaweed, though.
 Its content of iodine is highly variable.
-Just 1 gr of seaweed can provide us from 16 to 2984 mcg of iodine.
-That’s from 11% to 1989% DV.
+Just 1 gr of seaweed can provide us 16-2984 mcg of iodine.
+That’s 11% – 1989% DV.

-The problem with seaweed is that its iodine content is highly demanding in many conditions:
+The problem with seaweed is that its iodine content depends on:

 - sea and water region,